5 Ways To Lower Anxiety By Boosting Your Bonding Hormone

 - Social bonding

 One reason oxytocin leaves you feeling so good: It combats stress like a champ.
 A lot of anxiety is caused by stress, which generates a response from your adrenal glands to produce more of the stress hormone cortisol.
-But when you release oxytocin, you're essentially buffering yourself against the negative effects of too much cortisol, so the harmful effects of cortisol, including anxiety, are minimized.
+But when you release oxytocin, you're essentially buffering yourself against the negative effects of too much cortisol2, so the harmful effects of cortisol, including anxiety, are minimized.

 The great news is that you don't need to have a baby or to breastfeed to rev up this hormone.
 In fact, a 20-second hug can help elevate your oxytocin.
 So can orgasms!

 Yes, ladies, this doctor is prescribing orgasms—no partner required.
 When you have an orgasm and release oxytocin, it relaxes you, calms your mind, and enables you to get a good night's sleep.
 Everything gets better.
-During an orgasm, your body also releases vasopressin.
+During an orgasm, your body also releases vasopressin3.
 This hormone often helps activate your sleep hormone melatonin.
 And as you likely know, good sleep is a surefire strategy to reduce anxiety.

 In addition to helping you bond with your baby and partner, oxytocin also builds social bonding.
-In fact, you can thank this hormone for helping the human species survive as long as it has: Research shows that oxytocin can create trust and attachment between people.
+In fact, you can thank this hormone for helping the human species survive as long as it has: Research shows that oxytocin can create trust and attachment between people4.

 More ways to harness the power of oxytocin to reduce anxiety.